BOARD AND GOVERNANCE

 Board President | Helen Maxwell-Wright

 An accomplished Executive and Non-Executive Director, Helen Maxwell-Wright has worked with many organizations in the non-profit, health and commercial sectors.
 Between 1993 and 2007, Helen served in a range of capacities on the board of the International Diabetes Institute (now Baker IDI Heart & Diabetes Institute) and was the Managing Director from 2002 -2007.
 In addition Helen is a member of the Panel of Chairs of the Monitoring Committee of Medicines Australia, and a consultant to the Australian and New Zealand College of Anaesthetists and the College of Intensive Care Medicine.
-Helen has made significant contribution acting as a member and chair of various committees within the Board of Directors between 2001 and 2013, and is currently a Vice President of the Board.
+Helen has made significant contribution acting as a member and chair of various committees within the Board of Directors between 2001 and 2013, and is currently the President of the Board.

 Helen was awarded the Centenary Medal for Services to Politics and Health in 2001.